treeshateorcs/bathory17/README.md

 one per line

 ## how to use
-j, k, down, up - down, up
+j, k; down, up - down, up

 o - open url in browser